 Michigan Small Estate Affidavit Form

-Michigan small estate affidavit is a legal form that enables heirs and beneficiaries to collect a deceased person’s estate assets without court involvement, thus bypassing the probate process.
-Application of this form is limited to estates that contain no real estate and hold a total value not exceeding the statutory maximum (see Laws section below).
+Michigan small estate affidavit is a legal form that enables heirs and beneficiaries to collect a deceased person’s estate assets without court involvement.
+This method can only be used if the estate contains no real property and is valued below the state’s small estate limit.

 Certain statutory requirements must be met in order for an estate to qualify for distribution by affidavit.
 The conditions are as follows[3]:

-• At least twenty-eight (28) days must pass after the decedent’s death.
+• At least 28 days have passed after the decedent’s death.

 • No application or petition for the appointment of a personal representative has been made.

-• The affiant must be entitled to the assets being claimed.
+• The successor must be entitled to the assets being claimed.

 • The estate cannot include real property.